cojored/addspace/README.md

 # Add Space
-Puts Spaces in the string given
+Puts spaces in the string given

 ## Installation